systemaccounting/mxfactorial/services/request-create/README.md

 ### request-create

-1. invoked by `graphql` service after request sent by client
+1. invoked by `graphql` service after it receives request sent by client
 1. tests request received from client for all current and expected items returned by rules
 1. adds request in db
 1. adds approval timestamp from requester